gospel-desk/www.logstown.com/the-twelve-believers/the-centurion/index.md

 Jesus said to him, I will come and heal him.

-The centurion answered, Lord, I’m not worthy for you to come under my roof.
+The centurion answered, <u>Lord, I’m not worthy for you to come under my roof.
 Just say the word, and my servant will be healed.
 For I am also a man under authority, having under myself soldiers.
-I tell this one, Go, and he goes, and tell another, Come, and he comes, and tell my servant, Do this, and he does it.
+I tell this one, Go, and he goes, and tell another, Come, and he comes, and tell my servant, Do this, and he does it.</u>

 When Jesus heard it, he marveled, and said to those who followed, **Most certainly I tell you, I haven’t found so great a faith, not even in Israel.
 I